-- a.
-Putting in more water than is needed for reaction 3, and then not drying out this excess water. - b.
-Having some Mg(OH)2 left in the crucible instead of converting it to MgO. - c.
-Having some Mg3N2 in the crucible as product, instead of pure MgO. - d.
-Forgetting to weigh the cover along with the crucible and contents at the end. - e.
-Letting a lot of the dense white smoke escape from the crucible during the burning. - 3.
-Here are some data from a similar experiment, to determine the empirical formula of an oxide of tin.
+a.
+Putting in more water than is needed for reaction 3, and then not drying out this excess water.

+b.
+Forgetting to weigh the cover along with the crucible and contents at the end.c.
+Letting a lot of the dense white smoke escape from the crucible during the burning.

+3. Here are some data from a similar experiment, to determine the empirical formula of an oxide of tin.
 Calculate the empirical formula according to these data.

-mass of crucible, cover, and tin sample 21.76 g mass of empty crucible with cover 19.66 g mass of crucible and cover and sample, after prolonged heating gives constant weight 22.29 g
+mass of crucible, cover, and tin sample 21.76 g mass of empty crucible with cover 19.66 g mass of crucible and cover and sample,after prolonged heating gives constant weight22.29 g